 In fact, the sheer number of systems that are now considered “standard” on a car have dramatically increased.
 In the U.S., it is almost impossible to buy a manual transmission car, anti-lock brakes are an afterthought, and power windows and locks are the poster child of moving from “Delighter” to “Must Have” in the Kano Model.

-Clearly BPI is essential in every organization, yet ASQ estimates that 70% of all BPI projects fail.
+Clearly BPI is essential in every organization, yet ASQ estimates that 70 percent of all BPI projects fail.

 How do we lead an organization through change to maximize on the gains that we make?
 And most importantly, how do we keep our ear to the ground and clearly hear what the voice of the customer is telling us?